umami-hep/salt/docs/contributing.md

 The `pre-commit` framework is used to ensure contributions follow good coding standards.
 It is installed as a package dependency.
-To set it up, just run
+To set it up, just run the following from the top level of the package.

 ```bash
 pre-commit install